Section 1. Purpose and findings.

 Section 4.
 Restrictions on personal cultivation, penalty.

-(1) Cannabis plants may not be cultivated in a location where the plants are subject to public view, including view from another private property, without the use of binoculars, aircraft, or other optical aids.
+(a) Cannabis plants may not be cultivated in a location where the plants are subject to public view, including view from another private property, without the use of binoculars, aircraft, or other optical aids.

 Section 5.
-Public smoking prohibited, penalty.
+Public smoking or vaporization prohibited, penalty.

 Section 6.
 False identification, penalty.